TerrellV/Twitch-Viewer/README.md

 #Twitch Viewer

+#### This is still 100% in developmnet.
+Activevly updating.
+* View annyways.
+Here is the most recent [version](http://mirpresT.github.io/Twitch-Viewer);

+### Project Description
 This project was designed to allow users to quickly see if certain twitch channels were online.
 Some additional information is display ie) followers, status, viewers etc.

-User may filter/search through channels being tracked and add their own channels to track.
-User may also delete channels.

 This project was inspired by freeCodeCamp.com's twitch project / challenge.
 It was suggested that this be built in codepen but I felt github pages would be much better suited for a project of this size.

-#### This is still 100% in developmnet.
-Activevly updating.
-* View annyways.
-Here is the most recent [version](http://mirpresT.github.io/Twitch-Viewer);
+### User Stories
+* User may filter/search through channels being tracked
+* User may add their own channels to track.
+* User may delete channels.
+* Show additional info for online channels

 ### Newly learned concepts used in this project
 ##### In relation to Angular / Javascript